Hypfer/SilenTeams/README.md

 After all, this DLL could in theory inject anything into your Teams Process.

 # Installation

+Download the SilenTeamsInstaller.ps1 and run it.

+# Manual Installation
 1. Place the fake `dbghelp.dll` in `%LOCALAPPDATA%\Microsoft\Teams\current` and also copy `C:\Windows\System32\dbghelp.dll`
 to `%LOCALAPPDATA%\Microsoft\Teams\current\dbghelp_orig.dll`.